BetterBrief/vagrant-skeleton/README.md

 centos-64-vagrant-lamp
 ======================

-A base CentOS vagrant setup
+A base CentOS vagrant setup.
+Using default repositories and a simple shell script for provisioning.